St. Athanasius

 St. Alexander’s Protégé

-Most probably, St. Athanasius was born in Alexandria in Egypt about the year 300.
+Most probably, St. Athanasius was born in Alexandria, Egypt, about the year 300.
 He was given a good education during his youth.
-He received philosophical and theological training at Alexandria.
+He received philosophical and theological training in Alexandria.
 He became a deacon and secretary to Alexander, the Bishop of Alexandria.
 As a close collaborator of his bishop, Athanasius took part with him in the Council of Nicaea, the first Ecumenical Council convened by Emperor Constantine in the year 325, which was aimed at ensuring unity in the Church.

 Athanasius was recognized as an exceptional theologian and ascetic and was regarded as the obvious candidate to succeed Alexander.
 When Bishop Alexander died in 328, Athanasius succeeded him as Bishop of Alexandria.
-His first years as bishop were devoted to visitation of his extensive patriarchate which included the whole of Egypt and Libya.
-He established important contacts with the Coptic monks of Upper Egypt and their leader St. Pachomius.
+His first years as bishop were devoted to the visitation of his extensive patriarchate, which included the whole of Egypt and Libya.
+He established important contacts with the Coptic monks of Upper Egypt and their leader, St. Pachomius.

 Most of all, Athanasius showed straightaway that he was determined to reject any compromise with regard to the Arian heresies condemned by the Council of Nicaea.
 He zealously worked to defend the faith and the Church’s teachings and to affirm the convictions of the Nicene Fathers to address various issues and the serious problem that had arisen from the erroneous preaching of Arius.
 With his theory, Arius threatened authentic faith in Christ.
 He declared that the Logos was not a true God but a created God, a creature “halfway” between God and man.
 Hence, said Arius, Christ remained forever inaccessible to us.

 Soon, Athanasius began to face the struggle with imperialist and Arian churchmen, a toil that occupied much of his life.
-His unwillingness to accede to them, and if necessary, at times harsh response against those who opposed his appointment as bishop and especially against those who disagreed with the Nicene Creed provoked unsparing hostility of the Arians.
+His unwillingness to accede to them and, if necessary, his sometimes harsh response against those who opposed his appointment as bishop and especially against those who disagreed with the Nicene Creed provoked the unsparing hostility of the Arians.
 Despite the unanimous declaration of the Council, these erroneous ideas once again began to prevail.
 They were upheld for political reasons, especially to safeguard the unity of the empire.

-Hence, the Arian crisis which was believed to have been resolved at Nicaea persisted for decades along with complicated events and painful divisions in the Church.
+Hence, the Arian crisis, which was believed to have been resolved at Nicaea, persisted for decades, along with complicated events and painful divisions in the Church.
 During his thirty years as bishop, Athanasius was obliged to leave his city at least five times.
-He spent seventeen years in exile and suffering for the faith.
+He spent seventeen years in exile, suffering for the faith.

 Exile and Return